-You may want to share a range of different electronic materials with your students when using the University’s online learning platforms such as Canvas and PebblePad.
+You may want to share a range of different electronic materials with your students when using the University’s online learning platforms such as Canvas.
 Where you use materials which have not been created by yourself or colleagues within the University, you will need to consider the copyright implications.
 You’ll find more in-depth under the main Copyright Matters page, but below there are some key dos and don’ts to ensure you stay on the right side of the law.

-Sharing books and book chapters
+Books and book chapters

 DON’T scan hard copy book chapters and share them electronically with your students.

-Sharing Journal Articles
+Journals and Journal Articles

-DON’T upload pdf (or other format) copies of journal articles you have downloaded via the library catalogue or found online – unless they have been published on an Open Access basis, or you have direct permission from the journal publisher.
+DON’T upload pdf (or other format) copies of journal articles you have downloaded via the library catalogue or found online – unless they have been published on an Open Access basis, or you have direct permission from the journal publisher

 DON’T scan hard copy journal articles and share them with your students.

-DON’T assume because you cannot find the author’s contact details or do not get a response from an author, that you have permission to reuse the material.
+DON’T assume because you cannot find the author’s contact details or do not get a response from an author, that you have permission to reuse the material

 If you are not sure whether you can copy/use something – find an alternative.